 - for small and medium-sized companies paying corporation tax at 19%, the effective rate of tax relief is 43.7% (that is a tax deduction of 230% on the expenditure).
-For small and medium-sized companies not yet in profit, the relief can be converted into a tax credit payment effectively worth 33.35% of the expenditure - an 'above the line' credit exists for large company R&D expenditure.
-This is known as the R&D Expenditure Credit (RDEC) scheme and the credit has increased from 11% to 12% for expenditure incurred on or after 1 January 2018.

-The credit is fully payable, net of tax, to companies with no corporation tax liability

-SMEs barred from claiming SME R&D tax credit by virtue of receiving some other form of state aid (usually a grant) for the same project may be able to claim under the large company RDEC scheme.
+For small and medium-sized companies not yet in profit, the relief can be converted into a tax credit payment, effectively worth 33.35% of the expenditure - an 'above the line' credit exists for large company R&D expenditure.
+This is known as the R&D Expenditure Credit (RDEC) scheme and allows SMEs to claim a taxable credit of 12% (11% prior to 1 January 2018).
+The credit is fully payable, net of tax, to companies with no corporation tax liability - SMEs barred from claiming SME R&D tax credit by virtue of receiving some other form of state aid (usually a grant) for the same project may be able to claim under the large company RDEC scheme.
 An SME may also be entitled to the large company RDEC for certain work that has been subcontracted to it.